Nutelladroid/RandomStandard/README.md

 ### Change Probability

 You can change probability of each mode appearing.
-It works like adding tiles to a bag and then selecting a tile after every goal.
-If higher game modes are not possible they will be ignored when randomly selecting a mode.
-Default is everything has an equal chance of appearing.
+It works like adding X number of tiles of each game mode to a bag and then selecting a tile after every goal.
+When higher game modes are not possible, they will be ignored when randomly selecting a mode.
+The default config is equal chance for every game mode being selected.

 ```json
 ones_prob = 10